monsterchick/Commands/docker.md

 <details><summary>docker ps</summary>

 ```
-docker ps    # lists all the running containers on the local machine
+docker ps -a   # lists all the running containers on the local machine
 ```

 </details>